This program is available in Vancouver and Calgary.

 From color theory, drawing and typography, to standard software used in the industry, this program will teach you the theoretical and practical skills you need to turn your creative ideas into reality.
-Students will build a portfolio of designs for packaging, advertising, publications, websites and branding.
+You will build a portfolio of designs for packaging, advertising, publications, websites, and branding.

 Upon successful completion of this program, you will be able to:

 - Evaluate the appropriate materials, tools, techniques and concepts required to produce an effective design solution